alinnman/celestial-navigation/CONTRIBUTING.md

 *[Folium](https://github.com/python-visualization/folium) framework.*
 *Also investigating methods for handling map data without an* *internet connection.*
-1. Create machine-readable Nautical Almanac<br/>
-*This will greatly improve workflow speed.
-A first implementation is ready now.*
-*A preloaded set of almanac data for 2024-2025 is bundled in the repository*
 1. Create a lightweight web application and/or mobile app without requiring internet access. <br/>
 *A collection of simple Jupyter notebooks have been added, and this may be good*